It's true: some people judge books by their covers, and some potential buyers judge patterns by their listings. No problem; just make a great listing!

 - Use live models to show the finished item in action.
-If your pattern is for child, find a cute kiddo to show it off!
-If it’s a plus-sized sweater that compliments curves, find a plus-size friend to model it.
+If your pattern is for a child, find a cute kiddo to show it off!
+If it's a plus-sized sweater that complements curves, find a plus-size friend to model it.
 In other words, buyers want to see your pattern in action on a real person.

 - Take pictures in natural light.
 Most people don’t have access to professional lighting equipment and photo assistants.
 So to make your photos look great, try shooting them in natural (day) light.
 Flashes are harsh and can cause glare and other unpleasant effects.
 Sun, on the other hand, is like that giant Klieg light in the sky.
 But remember, shoot with the sun behind you, or to the side of your subject, otherwise it will be backlit and hard to see.

 - Don’t take pictures of yourself.
 If you want to model your design, have someone else take the photo.
-By having a friend take a picture (or you taking a picture of a friend), you can get more angles/views of the design–a definite positive!
+By having a friend take a picture (or you taking a picture of a friend), you can get more angles/views of the design--a definite positive!